soelz4/dotfiles/README.md

 # dotfiles
 Customization Files for Linux or Other Unix-Based System.
 This Repository Contains My Personal Dotfiles.

+⚠️ **NOTE!!!!!** This configuration was made for my Laptop, so some things might not work on your PC or Laptop as this was never intended to be a usable full fledged system, in that case, please try if you can fix that up as much as possible, or you can open an issue for help :) - This was made for a **1920x1080** screen and on a **Laptop** with **96** dpi.

 ## Screenshot
 ![alt text](https://github.com/soelz4/dotfiles/blob/db58dbbea0dcb3ef41d3305ee74dea0dda96bba6/screenshots/screenshot-0.png)